A First Look at RISC-V Virtualization from an Embedded Systems Perspective: Rocket Core Hypervisor Extension

-Despite most of the implementation being straightforward, because it mainly involved replicating or extending existing or very similar functionality and mechanisms, the most invasive implemented feature was the support for hypervisor virtual-machine load and store instructions.
-This is because, although RISC-V already provided mechanisms for a privilege level to perform memory accesses subject to the same translation and restrictions of a lower privilege (such as by setting the MPRV bit in \textit{mstatus}), these sync the pipeline instruction stream which results in the actual access permission modifications being associated with the overall hart state and not tagged to a specific instruction.
-As such, we added dedicated signals that needed to be propagated throughout the pipeline going through the L1 cache up to the data TLB to signal the privilege used for the specific memory access.
+\mypara{{Hypervisor Virtual-Machine Load and Store Instructions.}} Despite most of the implementation being straightforward, because it mainly involved replicating or extending existing or very similar functionality and mechanisms, the most invasive implemented feature was the support for hypervisor virtual-machine load and store instructions.
+This is because, although RISC-V already provided mechanisms for a privilege level to perform memory accesses subject to the same translation and restrictions of a lower privilege (such as by setting the {modify privilege - MPRV -} bit in \textit{mstatus}), these sync the pipeline instruction stream which results in the actual access permission modifications being associated with the overall hart state and not tagged to a specific instruction.
+As such, we added dedicated signals that needed to be propagated throughout the pipeline { starting from the decode stage, going through the L1 data cache up to the data TLB to signal the memory access originates from a hypervisor load/store}. { If this signal is set, the TLB will ignore the current access privilege (either HS or HU), and fetch the translation and perform the privilege checks as the access was coming from a virtual machine (VS or VU)}.
 Similar signals already existed for the fence instructions.

-The Rocket chip generators truncate physical address width signals to the maximum needed for the configured physical address space.
+\mypara{{Other modifications.}} The Rocket chip generators truncate physical address width signals to the maximum needed for the configured physical address space.
 Thus, another issue we faced was the need to adapt the bit-width of some buses and register assumed to be carrying physical addresses to support guest-physical addresses, essentially virtual addresses.
 Finally, we also needed to slightly modify the main core pipeline to correctly forward virtual exceptions, including the new virtual instruction exception, to the CSR module along with other hypervisor-targeted information such as faulting guest-physical addresses to set the \textit{htval/mtval} registers.

-\subsection{Interrupt virtualization enhancements}
+\section{{Interrupt Virtualization Enhancements}}

+{As explained in the previous sections, RISC-V support for virtualization still only focuses on CPU virtualization.
+Therefore, as illustrated in Figure \ref{fig:rocket_chip_over}, we have also extended other Rocket chip components, namely the PLIC and the CLINT, to tackle some of the previously identified drawbacks regarding interrupt virtualization.}